School on Synchronization: from collective motion to brain dynamics

 COVID-19: Brazilians and foreigners no longer have to present proof of vaccination before entering the country.

 Visa information: Nationals from several countries in Latin America and Europe are exempt from tourist visa.
-Nationals from Australia, Canada and USA are exempt from tourist visa until April 10, 2025, but it is unclear if the exemption will be extended after this date.
+Nationals from Australia, Canada and USA will be required to obtain a tourist e-visa for visits after April 10, 2025.

-Accommodation: Participants, whose accommodation will be provided by the institute, will stay at The Universe Flat.
+Accommodation: Participants, whose accommodation will be provided by the institute, will stay at Hotel Intercity the Universe Paulista.
 Hotel recommendations are available here.

 How to reach the Institute: The school will be held at ICTP South American Institute, located at IFT-UNESP, which is across the street from a major bus and subway terminal (Terminal Barra Funda).
 The address which is closer to the entrance of the IFT-UNESP building is R. Jornalista Aloysio Biondi, 120 – Barra Funda, São Paulo.
 The easiest way to reach us is by subway or bus, please find instructions here.